 First-time registrations and all renewals start with your local town clerk.
 In some towns the clerk will mail you a renewal so you know just what to expect in registration fees.
 If you don't get a reminder you still need to register before the end of your birth month.
-You can usually register as many as four months before your birthday―if you are, say, off cruising the country in your RV.

 The clock starts ticking after you get the registration from your town clerk.
 You have 10 days for an official inspection.
-There are over 2,500 licensed official state inspection stations in New Hampshire; make sure the station is licensed as evidenced by the Official Inspection Station sign and identification number.
+There are several licensed official state inspection stations in New Hampshire; make sure the station is licensed as evidenced by the Official Inspection Station sign and identification number.
 It is always a good idea to keep your RV in good working order.

 The DMV substation will need the registration issued to you by your town clerk.
 You will get your decals and license plates and also pay a registration fee to the state.
 There are many DMV substations across the state but arrive early if you can; they get very busy.